Eligibility for Federal Financial Aid Policy

 Satisfactory Academic Progress Table

 Students who do not accumulate the number of credits specified on the college's SAP table may still receive federal aid.
-However, if a student does not accumulate the minimum number of credits within the next 16 credits of enrollment, the student loses federal aid eligibility.
+However, if a student does not accumulate the minimum number of credits within the next enrollment, the student loses federal aid eligibility.

 A student who is permitted to reenroll because of an exception to the satisfactory academic progress policy is not eligible for federal financial aid.
 However, if there are mitigating circumstances, the student may appeal as described in the mitigating circumstance section.